paulfdunn/rest-app/README.md

 There are multiple  parts to this repo:
 * github.com/paulfdunn/rest-app/core - Application initialization and configuration.
 This is provided in a core package to allow leveraging many apps from the same configuration/initialization code.
-* github.com/paulfdunn/rest-app/example-standalone is provided to show an example of one service, using the core configuration/initialization provided, with authentication running as part of the service.
+* github.com/paulfdunn/rest-app/example-auth-as-service is provided to show an example of using the core configuration/initialization to create an authentication service.
+This service is designed to be called by other services that have access to the public key of the anthentication service in order to decode the JWT tokens provided by the authentication service.
+    * github.com/paulfdunn/rest-app/example-auth-as-service can also be used as the basis for a standalone service that has JWT based authentication by creating additional endpoint handlers and calling mux.HandleFunc with those functions.
+*  github.com/paulfdunn/rest-app/example-telemetry is another service that uses the core configuration/initialization, but is also uses github.com/paulfdunn/rest-app/example-auth-as-service for authentication.
+The purpose of example-telemetry is to have a ReST API that allows callers to execute commands, have that output (STDOUT/STDERR) saved to files, then download all output in a ZIP file.
+(This service is designed for internal use in infrastructure environments, embedded applicaitons, etc. You should never allow anyone to execute arbitrary commands on your servers.)

-Key features:
+Key features of rest-app:
 * Leveled logging; provided by github.com/paulfdunn/go-helper/logh
 * Key/value store (KVS); provided by github.com/paulfdunn/go-helper/databaseh.
 The KVS is used to store application configuration data and authentication data, but can be used for any other purpose as well.
     * The configuration can be changed dynamically, persisted, and will be re-loaded when the application restarts.